 - a) The number of assessments for any theory course shall range from 4 to 6. - b) Every theory course shall have a final assessment on the entire syllabus with at least 30% weightage. - c) One compensation assessment for absentees in assessments (other than final assessment) is mandatory.
-Only genuine cases of absence shall be considered. - d) The passing minimum for all the courses shall be 35% or Class Average/2, whichever is maximum - e) Attendance policy and the policy on academic dishonesty & plagiarism by students are uniform for all the courses. - f) Absolute grading policy shall be incorporated if the number of students per course is less than 10. - g) Necessary care shall be taken to ensure that the course plan is reasonable and is objective.
+Only genuine cases of absence shall be considered. - d) The passing minimum shall be as per the regulations.